 ASIA (formerly CCASA) provides a supportive environment for Asians and Asian-Americans on campus.
 ASIA seeks to raise awareness of cultural, political, social and academic issues that concern Asians and Asian-Americans through programming available to the greater College community.
 ASIA acts as a resource to students of both Asian and non-Asian background and serves as a liaison to other clubs, committees and the administration in order to voice the needs and concerns for the College's Asian and Asian-American students.

-ATLAS provides a supportive environment for international students, and through events like I'Nite, I'Carnivale and I'World Cup, celebrates and shares their cultures with the campus community.
+The International Student Association provides a supportive environment for international students and, through events, celebrates and shares their cultures with the campus community.

 Korean Language Club